 How to reconcile Stripe transactions (Automated)

-For Stripe, reconciliation is fully automated.
-Synder downloads both the Stripe data and your accounting file without any manual steps.
+For Stripe, Synder fully automates the reconciliation.
+Specifically, it downloads both the Stripe data and your accounting file without any manual steps.

 How to reconcile PayPal transactions (Assisted)

-PayPal does not support automatic report downloads.
-You need to upload your PayPal report manually.
+PayPal does not support automatic report downloads, so you need to upload your PayPal report manually.
 After that, Synder handles everything else.

 How to reconcile Shopify transactions (Automated)

-For Shopify, reconciliation is automated.
-Synder downloads the required Shopify data and your accounting data automatically, so no manual report upload is needed.
+For Shopify, Synder automates the reconciliation.
+In addition, it downloads the required Shopify data and your accounting data automatically, so you do not need to upload any report manually.

 Important: Shopify reconciliation covers the Shopify Payments clearing account only.
 This does not include other payment gateways like manual orders or POS with external payment methods.